TheConner/carleton-thesis-template-latex/README.md

  # Carleton University LaTeX Thesis Document Class

 This project is my attempt at writing a LaTeX document class that conforms to Carleton Universities [thesis formatting requirements](https://gradstudents.carleton.ca/resources-page/thesis-requirements/formatting-guidelines/).
 There are a few existing implementations (for example, this one by [Babak Esfandiari](http://www.sce.carleton.ca/faculty/esfandiari/ThesisTemplate.zip) that I largely based this implementation off of) of a thesis template for Carleton Students, but they either fail to integrate nicely with existing LaTeX classes, or they clash with certain LaTeX packages, or they fail to meet Carleton's formatting guidelines.

 This class offers:
-- Integration with LaTeX's `book` class, and optionally `scrbook`
+- Integration with LaTeX's `book` class, and optionally `scrbook`.
-- Implementation as a LaTeX document class (not a package, or a messy single TeX file that acts as a template)
+- Implementation as a LaTeX document class (not a package, or a messy single TeX file that acts as a template).
-- Generation to a `PDF/A` file for final submission
+- Generation to a `PDF/A` file for final submission.
+- Compatibility with pdflatex, xelatex, and lualatex.
 - Some more features are planned, those are coming soon 😁

 ## Usage

-See [test.tex](./test.tex) for a simple MWE of how to use this document class. [cu-thesis.cls](./cu-thesis.cls) will either need to be installed in your tex path or placed in the same directory as your thesis.
+See [test-draft](./test-draft.tex) and [test-final](./test-final.tex) for samples of how to use this document class. [cu-thesis.cls](./cu-thesis.cls) will either need to be installed in your tex path or placed in the same directory as your thesis.

 ## Contributing